-You can pay the fine at the Enforcement Automation Centre, 13th Floor, Public Utility Building, MG.
-Road, Bangalore. or at any of the 39 Traffic Police Stations in Bangalroe city.
-You can also pay the fine at any of the Bangalore-One centers as per your convenience.
+You can pay the fine at the #5, Traffic Head Quarters, 5th Floor, Enforcement Automation Centre, Infantry Road, Bengaluru 560001. or at any of the 42 Traffic Police Stations in Bangalroe city.
+You can also pay the fine at any of the Bengaluru-One centers as per your convenience.

 What is the rule regarding seat belts?
 Is it binding using seat belts while driving in interior areas or bylanes?